 Event Photography/Video Policy

-All professional photographers requesting sideline access during a sporting event (including sub-varsity & middle school athletic events) must submit the following:
+All professional photographers requesting sideline access during a sporting event (including sub-varsity & middle school athletic events) must complete the following process one week prior to requested game to access:

 Please allow 2-3 working days to process your registration.
 Upon clearance from the background check, you will receive an email from the MISD Athletic Department about your status.